Team5924/resources/md/design/gears.md

 ## balancing torque and speed

-most FRC motors need to be slower, torquier, or both. gearing a motor down allows the high rpm low torque motors used in FRC to be used for a wide breadth of applications.
+most FRC motors need to be slower, torquier, or both. gearing a motor down allows the high rpm, low torque motors used in FRC to be used for a wide breadth of applications.

 ## external resources